 12. What are you most afraid of?

+One of the juiciest dating topics.
 You might get a common response like spiders, heights, or the darkness; or, if you’re already connecting on a deeper level, you might just get a more vulnerable response that relates to something that is much more deeply rooted within.
 For example, they might tell you they’re afraid of losing a loved one, or getting to the end of their life with regrets.

 13. Who do you talk to the most?

 There’s a theory that says we’re the product of the five people we spend the most time with, so knowing who these people are for your date will tell you a lot about them.
-Maybe they’re close to their siblings, or they have a best friend they’ve shared everything with since they were 8 years-old.
+Maybe they’re close to their siblings, or they have a best friend they’ve shared everything with since they were eight years-old.
 They’ll feel comfortable talking about these people because they’re very close to them.

 14. If you were stranded on an island and could take three things with you, what would they be?